Esri/raster-deep-learning/samples/TextSAM/README.md

-# Text SAM DLPK For ArcGIS PRO
+# TextSAM DLPK For ArcGIS Pro

-This sample showcases a deep learning package (DLPK) to generate masks for an object using text prompts in ArcGIS PRO.
+This sample showcases a deep learning package (DLPK) to generate masks for an object using text prompts in ArcGIS Pro.
 It is achieved by using Segment Anything Model (SAM) and GroundingDINO.
+Grounding DINO is an open set object detector that can find objects given a text prompt.
+The bounding boxes representing the detected objects are then fed into Segment Anything Model as prompts to generate masks for those.
+Finally, the masks are converted to polygons by this model and returned as GIS features.
 Both models are called sequentially within this deep learning package.

 ## Prerequisites
 1. ArcGIS Pro 2.3 or later